 What to Pack for Paris in the Winter

 Paris in the winter is absolutely beautiful, but definitely chilly.
 Because winter often means heavier clothing, it can make packing light feel that much more challenging.
-In this post, I’m going to share how I pack for a week in Paris during the winter when I’m using a medium-size suitcase.
+In this post, I’m going to share what to pack for Paris in the winter when you’re using a medium-size suitcase like I typically do.

 The Winter Essentials

-Of course in every packed bag, you’ve got to have your basic cosmetics, skincare, dental care, undergarments, socks, and pajamas.
+Of course in every packed bag, you’ve got to have your basic cosmetics, skincare, dental care, undergarments, warm socks (wool or fleece), and pajamas.
 I won’t mention these beyond this as they’re not the real intention behind the packing inspiration for this post.

 What I will say, however, is that I tend to pack warm pajamas and at least 1 pair of underwear per day, plus a couple of extra in my handbag/carry-on item just in case of delayed baggage.